tarokiritani/VideoRecordSweeper/readme.md

 ============
 It might be necessary to first install Visual C++ Redistributable (http://www.microsoft.com/en-us/download/details.aspx?id=30679).

+It is also necessary to install the driver for the frame grabber.
+This is included in the driver CD you get from the company.

-Click "ZIP" button, and download the repository.
-The installation file (setup) is found in \VideoRecordSweeper\VideoRecordSweeper\Setup1\Setup1\Express\CD_ROM\DiskImages\DISK1
+Click "ZIP" button above (main page of this repo on github), and download the repository.
+The installer file (setup) is found in <extracted folder>\VideoRecordSweeper\VideoRecordSweeper\Setup1\Setup1\Express\CD_ROM\DiskImages\DISK1

 How to use the program
 ======================
-1. Edit a configuration called config.txt found in VideoSweep.
+1. Edit the configuration called config.txt.
+The file is installed with videoRecordSweeper in the same folder.

-	a. width and height: these have to be a multiple of 32?
+	a. width and height: Pixel numbers for the frame.
+These have to be a multiple of 32?

-	b. nrOfPicturesToGrab: the number of frames in each movie.
+	b. nrOfPicturesToGrab: The number of frames in each movie.

-	c. frameRate: this number is written int the avi files.
+	c. frameRate: This number is written int the avi files.
-	folderName: the absolute path of the folder where the movies are stored.

-	d. timeout: the program waits for data from the camera for the specified time in seconds.
+	d. timeout: The program waits for data from the camera for the specified time in seconds.

-	e. iterationNum: the number of movie files.
+	e. iterationNum: The number of movie files.

-	f. folderName: the absolute path of the folder where the movies are stored.
+	f. folderName: The absolute path of the folder where the movies are stored.

-	g. filePrefix: numbers are attached to this.
+	g. filePrefix: Numbers are attached to this.
 2. Change the settings of the camera accoridngly.
 3. Run the program by double clicking the icon.
 4. If this software is useful to you, we'd appreciate it if you acknowledged my work with